You Are Here:

 Summary: Example of an ATM adapted for use by visually impaired and blind persons, people using one hand, people with postural problems, elderly people, people using wheelchairs and people with short stature.
 Blind people can use the ATM with a pair of earphones that can be borrowed at the bank branch along with a training kit on CD.

-Key words: Electronic Kiosks; Transport; Way finding
+Keywords: Electronic Kiosks; Transport; Way finding

 Target audiences: Policy makers; Transport operators; Developers